 For the end of the struggle, a psalm of David concerning the wine-presses

-O Lord, our Lord, how wondrous is thy name in all the earth, for thy splendor is exalted far beyond the heavens.
+O Lord, our Lord, how majestic is thy name in all the earth, for thy glory is exalted far beyond the heavens.

-From the mouths of babes and infants thou hast brought forth perfect praise because of thine enemies, that thou mayest silence the enemy and the avenger.
+From the mouths of babes and infants thou hast fashioned perfect praise because of thine enemies, to silence the enemy and the avenger.

-For I shall consider the heavens, the works of thy fingers, the moon and stars that thou hast appointed.
+For when I consider the heavens, the works of thy fingers, the moon and stars that thou hast appointed,

-What is man that thou dost take thought of him, or the son of man that thou dost visit him?
+What is man that thou dost take thought of him, or the son of man that thou dost care for him?

 Thou hast made him a little lower than the angels, and crowned him with glory and honor.